MrBunn448/fullstack-login-app/README.md

 ## 11. App Routes Configuration

 **Step 11.1: Update App.tsx**
-1. Open the `src/App.tsx` file in your frontend directory
+1. Open the `src/App.tsx` file in your frontend directory.

 2. Replace the content with:
    ```typescript